-- Work with these populations to actively involve the community in all phases of public health practice and research; - Provide data and expertise to support research; and - Facilitate efforts to share experience and research findings with the community, governing bodies, and policy makers.
-Public health district staff promote this essential public health service internally.
+Work with these populations to actively involve the community in all phases of public health practice and research;

+- Provide data and expertise to support research; and - Facilitate efforts to share experience and research findings with the community, governing bodies, and policy makers.

+Public health district staff promotes this essential public health service internally.
 The public health districts address and monitor the improvements made in current programs as a measure of this goal.

+The public health

+partnerships with

-The public health districts maintained partnerships with subject matter experts including those from Idaho universities, state and federal agencies, trade associations, health care organizations, and individual community groups.
+experts including those from Idaho universities, state and federal subject matter districts maintained agencies, trade associations, health care organizations, and individual community groups.
 These partnerships spanned dozens of organizations across the public and private sector.